design-tokens/community-group/technical-reports/format/composite-types.md

 - `blur`: The blur radius that is applied to the shadow.
 The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `spread`: The amount by which to expand or contract the shadow.
 The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.

-# Gradient Stop
+## Gradient

-Represents an individual stop on a color gradient.
-In practice, this type is unlikely to be useful by itself, but it is required by the [gradient type](#gradient).
-The value must be an object with the following properties:
+Represents a color gradient.
+The value must be an array of objects representing gradient stops that have the following structure:

 - `color`: The color value at the stop's position on the gradient.
 The value of this property must be a valid [color value](#color) or a reference to a color token.
 - `position`: The position of the stop along the gradient's axis.
 The value of this property must be a valid number value or reference to a number token.
 The number values must be in the range [0, 1], where 0 represents the start position of the gradient's axis and 1 the end position.
 If a number value outside of that range is given, it MUST be considered as if it were clamped to the range [0, 1].
 For example, a value of 42 should be treated as if it were 1, i.e. the end position of the gradient axis.
 Similarly, a value of -99 should be treated as if it were 0, i.e. the start position of the gradient axis.

-# Gradient

-Represents a color gradient.
-The value must be an array of [gradient stops](#gradient-stop).
 If there are no stops at the very beginning or end of the gradient axis (i.e. with `position` 0 or 1, respectively), then the color from the stop closest to each end should be extended to that end of the axis.

 <aside class="example" title="Gradient token example">